kylemcdonald/HowWeActTogether-Tracking/readme.md

 ### greet

-  - advanced version would do autocorrelation on low resolution images
+  - advanced version would do autocorrelation on low resolution images?
+  - or the difference image of the last two difference images (second derivative)

+### scream

+  - use audio input from p5 to detect loud noises
+  - plus mouth open

+### eye contact

+  - frame differencing, very still motion
+  - advanced version: object detect eyes, stabilize, check there is no motion in eye region
+  - also possibility: use clmtrackr to get eye position and watch for no rapid changes

+### nod

+  - motion works pretty well, could track the bounding box of face for better motion
+  - might be a better detector for watching for sine-wave shapes: e.g., fit to zero crossings, then fit to peaks and valleys, look for deviation from sine wave...